Using Import Records to Find New Suppliers for Private Label ProductsJanuary 16, 2016 in Blog, Chinese Importing, Finding Suppliers, Portal: Importing

-Once you download your Supplier list (I have a tutorial on using Excel to really refine the data) you’re likely going to get a list of dozens or hundreds of Suppliers.
+Once you download your Supplier list, you’re likely going to get a list of dozens or hundreds of Suppliers.
 What we want to do is find real Suppliers, with easy to find contact information, who are interested in doing business with us.
 As mentioned before, you will get the names of Suppliers but not their URLs/emails.
 So the real grunt work comes from Googling the companies’ names and trying to find websites for these companies.

 Unfortunately, finding these websites isn’t always easy and even if you do find their website, they’re not always open to doing business with you.
 You’re going to find three types of Suppliers:

 - Real deal Suppliers in China eager to work with you